Autumn Deals & Coupon Codes for 2023

 One great way to check for this problem is to open your freezer door and manually activate the freezer door switch.
 If you activate the switch and the fan does not operate, the evaporator fan motor may be the culprit.

-One last mechanical part of the freezer that can be an issue is a faulty compressor.
+A faulty compressor is the last mechanical part of the freezer that can be an issue.
 This is the pump that circulates the refrigerant through both the evaporator and condenser coils.

-Unlike the fans, this is the least likely culprit when you encounter problems; however, if the fans are operating normally and your freezer is not getting cold, it may be time to look at replacing your compressor.
+Unlike the fans, this is the least likely culprit when encountering problems; however, if the fans operate normally and your freezer is not getting cold, it may be time to replace your compressor

-In addition to the mechanical parts of your freezer, your unit has a number of electronic parts.
+In addition to the mechanical parts of your freezer, your unit has several electronic parts.
 Since these items often regulate the operation of the mechanical parts of your freezer, they obviously need to be in good working order.

 If your freezer is not cold, one issue may be a faulty start relay for your compressor.
 This relay provides power to the compressor so that it will run properly.
 If the start relay is faulty, the compressor will only intermittently run or may not run at all.

 Another problem may be the temperature control thermostat.
-This item controls voltage to the compressor, condenser fan motor, and evaporator fan motor.
-If this thermostat is inoperable, those systems will not get power and that may be why the freezer is not getting cold.
+This item controls the voltage to the compressor, condenser fan motor, and evaporator fan motor.
+If this thermostat is inoperable, those systems will not get power, which may be why the freezer is not getting cold.

 Your freezer also contains several control and display boards as well.
 While these items rarely break and are usually not a cause of a problem, if all other systems have been checked and you have found no faults, these boards may be the culprit causing an inoperable freezer.